-The Town recognizes that employees may, from time to time, be required or have a situation that legitimately requires their absence from work for an extended period of time to meet Uniformed Services obligations or to respond to a call to active service duty.
+The Town recognizes that employees may be required or have a situation that legitimately requires their absence from work for an extended period of time to meet Uniformed Services obligations or to respond to a call to active service duty.
 Absences of this nature will be handled in accordance with applicable federal and state laws.

 Subject to applicable federal and state law, a paid leave of absence of a maximum of 15 calendar days (120 hours of regularly scheduled work time) per calendar year will be granted to employees who are active in the National Guard or a branch of the Armed Forces Reserves for the purpose of fulfilling the annual field training obligations or monthly weekend duty that conflicts with an employee's work schedule.
 A copy of military orders to report for duty must be presented to the supervisor or Department Head.
 Paid leave will be granted only for those days an employee is actually absent from work.
-An employee will not be eligible for paid leave for those days that the employee would not otherwise be at work if not for his or her military service.
+An employee will not be eligible for paid leave for those days that the employee would not otherwise be at work if not for their military service.
 Normally, employees will be able to schedule their monthly duty so that they can take it on their regular days.

-An employee will not be entitled to such paid leave if he or she does not perform said military service satisfactorily.
-Any employee will also not be entitled to such paid leave unless the employee returns to his or her position immediately upon being relieved from military service, as set forth in state and federal law.
+An employee will not be entitled to such paid leave if they do not perform said military service satisfactorily.
+Any employee will also not be entitled to such paid leave unless the employee returns to their position immediately upon being relieved from military service, as set forth in state and federal law.